Overview of Case Materials

 - Candidate forms

-For materials within one of these categories, unit administrators can control who can see and download each individual file.
+For materials within one of these categories, Unit Administrators, Case Managers, and Committee Managers can control who can see and download each individual file.

 Unit Administrator Abilities